hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ['Make My Heart Drop (After 'Take Me Somewhere Nice', a film By Ena Sendijarević): *Published in HOLYFLEA!, Issue 1, page 24 in May 2021*](https://holyflea.files.wordpress.com/2021/04/holyflea-issue-one.pdf)

 ['Ecdysis': *Published by Sledgehammer Lit in March 2021*](https://www.sledgehammerlit.com/post/ecdysis-by-holly-zijderveld)

+### Find me
+I love apps and websites to do with specific things with my hobbies.
+You can find me on [Ravelry](https://www.ravelry.com/people/Midnight4225), [Postcrossing](https://www.postcrossing.com/user/Midnight4225), or [The Storygraph](https://app.thestorygraph.com/profile/hollyzijderveld) to see what I knit, post, and read respectively.
+You can email me @ hollyzijderveld02@gmail.com.